Our top pick for

 Texas Roadhouse's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Texas Roadhouse's is 0.9752.
-This would suggest that Texas Roadhouse's shares are less volatile than average (for this exchange).
+The market (NASDAQ average) beta is 1, while Texas Roadhouse's is 1.1081.
+This would suggest that Texas Roadhouse's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

-Texas Roadhouse, Inc., together with its subsidiaries, operates casual dining restaurants in the United States and internationally.
+Texas Roadhouse, Inc. , together with its subsidiaries, operates casual dining restaurants in the United States and internationally.
 The company operates and franchises Texas Roadhouse and Bubba's 33 restaurants.
-As of December 31, 2019, it operated 514 domestic restaurants and 97 franchise restaurants.
-Texas Roadhouse, Inc. was founded in 1993 and is based in Louisville, Kentucky.
+As of December 29, 2020, it operated 537 domestic restaurants and 97 franchise restaurants.
+Texas Roadhouse, Inc. was founded in 1993 and is based in Louisville, Kentucky. .

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.